freezy/xbmc-jsonrpclib-android/README.md

 Status
 ------

-Work in progress.
-Generated code compiles and the type structure should be fine.
-Also the methods render fine now and a first test with actually using the generated lib with XBMC was successful.

-TODO is mainly multi-type related stuff which is tricky in Java.
+Let's call it beta.
+Generated code works and fetches data from XBMC.
+Next phase is integration with the remote and then we'll see if it's actually usable or needs more tweaking.

 Usage
 -----

 Set up an empty Android Eclipse (library) project.
-Then open up `Introspect.java` and update the path.
-Running it will create the entire library into the project.
+Then open up `Introspect.java` and update the path where stuff will be generated to.
+Running the main method will create the entire library to the specified path.

 Library Example
 ---------------

-So the generated Java library should be able to do everything the API provides.
-A complicated example would be fetching all albums where the genre equals `Jazz` OR genre contains `Rock`:
+The generated Java library should be able to do everything the API provides, even the complicated shit.
+Such an example would be fetching all albums where the genre equals `Jazz` OR genre contains `Rock`:

 ```java
 // init connection manager